kelvinperrie/birds-go-twurp/README.md

 * Make so sounds only load when requested to be played?
 * Check attributions & licenses are accurate
 * More birds, more presets
+* Fav icon, all the meta tag stuff